We are responsible for:

 In 2017 our priorities are:

-- taking forward legal work to support Scotland’s place within the UK, including contributing to the cross-government work in relation to Exiting the European Union.
+We will to work to support Scotland’s continuing place within the UK, including contributing to the cross-government work in relation to Exiting the European Union.

-- helping to ensure that devolution works, ensuring that the UK Government operates effectively for Scotland in reserved areas and facilitating co-operation between Scotland’s two administrations
+We will work to ensure that the UK government operates effectively for Scotland in reserved areas and facilitate cooperation between Scotland’s two administrations.

 Who we are